 The Federal Seed Act (FSA) regulates the interstate shipment of agricultural and vegetable seeds.
 The FSA requires that seed shipped in interstate commerce be labeled with certain information necessary for the seed buyer to make an informed choice.
 The labeling information and any advertisements pertaining to the seed must be truthful.
 The FSA helps promote uniformity among the state seed laws and fair competition within the seed trade.

-The following cases were settled administratively under the FSA between September 1, 2022, and August 31, 2023.
+The following cases were settled administratively under the FSA between September 1, 2023, and August 31, 2024.
 Under the administrative settlement procedure, the Seed Regulatory and Testing Division and the firms agreed to settle the cases, for the amount specified, with the firms neither admitting nor denying the charges.

 - False labeling of noxious-weed seeds rate of occurrence.

-Andrews Farm and Seed, Inc., Carthage, Missouri, has paid $6,575 for a case involving seven seed shipments.
-There were three seed shipments from Missouri to Tennessee in which was subsequently reshipped to Kentucky.
-There four seed shipments from Missouri to Texas.
-Seed regulatory officials in Kentucky and Texas cooperated in the initial sampling and inspections.
+There were two seed shipment to Louisiana and four seed shipments to Mississippi.
+Seed regulatory officials in Louisiana and Mississippi cooperated in the initial sampling and inspections.
 The alleged violations were:

-- False labeling of pure seed and inert matter;
+- False labeling of germination percentages.

-- False labeling of germination percentage;
+- False labeling of germination percentages and test date;

 - Failure to label the interstate shippers name and address or code designation.

-- False labeling as to variety names;
+- False labeling as to variety name.

 - False labeling of noxious-weed seeds rate of occurrence, and